-- The Review Panel shall consist of trained graduate student and faculty panelists.
+- 1. The Review Panel shall consist of trained graduate student and faculty panelists.
 Both graduate student and faculty members of the Review Panel shall have full voting rights.
 The Chair (or designee) shall be a non-voting member and shall serve as the panel moderator. - 2.
-The Graduate Honor System Advisor shall be a non-voting member and shall serve in an advisory capacity to the Chair and the Review Panel.
+The Graduate Honor System Advisor shall be a nonvoting member and shall serve in an advisory capacity to the Chair and the Review Panel. - 2.3.
+If the case involves a Research Integrity Office finding of responsibility for research misconduct, a representative of the RIO shall be present in a nonvoting capacity to answer panelist questions about the investigation and finding of responsibility.